[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-Using aws_iam_policy_document data resource
+3. Using a Terraform aws_iam_policy_document data resource

 The aws_iam_policy_document data resource generates policies in JSON format that can be used with the aws_iam_policy resource or with any resource that expects a JSON policy.